Post Brexit Update

 If you are unable to provide the S1 form, you can either opt for private medical coverage or subscribe to the Health Service through the Convenio Especial – this incurs a monthly fee.
 The public health insurance scheme can only be accessed by those not entitled to healthcare in their country of origin.

 As before you will need to apply for a NIE certificate, a fiscal number that is required when purchasing an asset in Spain.

 We would encourage all our buyers to use an independent reputable Solicitor to help you with the N.I.E. and legal buying process.
 We are happy to recommend and effect an introduction.

-In the region of Murcia, for re-sale (second hand) property allow around 10% on top of the purchase price to cover stamp duty, Solicitor, Notary and Registration fees but for new build property allow around 14% on top of the purchase price.
+In the region of Murcia, for re-sale (second hand) property allow around 12% on top of the purchase price to cover stamp duty, Solicitor, Notary and Land Registry fees; but for new build property allow around 14% on top of the purchase price.

 In the region of Valencia the cost of re-sale property will increase by 2% as transfer tax is more expensive.

 In addition, if you purchase using a Spanish mortgage you will need to factor in a further 3% in additional costs.